 How is the tax rate determined in Sussex County townships?

-The rate is a "striking" of three budgets: the Sussex County government budget, the Municipal budget, and the Local/Regional School District budget.
+The rate is a “striking” of three budget.
+The Sussex County government budget, the Municipal budget, and the Local/Regional School District budget.
 School taxes typically make up the largest portion of the total bill for Sussex homeowners.